Knowledge is everything!

 The good health of all participants at our events is our guiding principle, and we’re confident going virtual in 2020 was the best way to keep all our stakeholders safe.

-For 2021 we are also surveying all stakeholders to check their preferences and will be posting the outcome here before the end of 2020.
+For 2021 we are also surveying all stakeholders to check their preferences and will post here as soon as we have a decision.

 While nothing can replace a live event, there is a key advantage to the virtual experience (apart from safety).
 The Tutorials and Sessions are available as recordings after the live event, so you’re able to attend those you missed live at your leisure – imagine attending every single tutorial and conference session at BBC (or perhaps better – every single session you want to attend, without worrying about clashes).